TheWation/XXESandbox/README.md

 ## License

-`WebSecurityVision` is made with ♥  by [Wation](https://github.com/TheWation) and it's released under the MIT license.
+`XXESandbox` is made with ♥  by [Wation](https://github.com/TheWation) and it's released under the MIT license.